cisco/ChezScheme/IMPLEMENTATION.md

  * "ppc32osx.def", "tppc32osx.def", etc., with common combinations
-   produced from the "unix.def" and "tunix.def" templates: provides platform-specific constants that feed into "cmacro.ss" and selects the backend used by "cpnanopass.ss" and "cpprim.ss"
+   produced from the "unix.def" and "tunix.def" templates: provides platform-specific constants that feed into "cmacros.ss" and selects the backend used by "cpnanopass.ss" and "cpprim.ss"

 Chez Scheme is a bootstrapped compiler, meaning you need a Chez Scheme